Hans Faber

 Plain Dutch were descendants of the German and Swiss Anabaptist reformers.
 These reformers did separate themselves, in various degrees of orthodoxy, from society (Grimminger 2009).
 Minne Simens or Menno Simons (1496-1561), a priest from the terp village of Witmarsum in province Friesland, is the founding father of the Mennonite community.
 Mennonites, also rejecting the use of violence, were an influential both economic and political community in the Dutch Republic, and also had much support in northern Germany.
 Besides rejecting violence, Mennonites in general showed contempt for authority (Doedens & Houter 2022).

 From the second quarter of the nineteenth century, also Ostfriesen ‘East Frisians’ from Lower Saxony, Germany started to migrate to the United States in significant numbers.
 We hear the reader think: "Oh no, not Saxons moving west.
 Not again!"
-The Ostfriesen settled more to the east, in the State of Illinois, than the German migrants earlier did.
+The Ostfriesen settled more to the west, in the State of Illinois, than the German migrants earlier did.
 Especially in towns like Alton, Freeport and Quincy.
 Around the year 1900, Ostfriesen also had established themselves in northern Iowa, South Dakota and Minnesota.
 But also in Butler County in Ohio many settled.
 Think of American football player Jared DeVries from the town of Aplington.
 These tall immigrants mostly came to the United States for the economic possibilities it offered.
 As for religion, most Ostfriesen were Reformed and Lutheran too.
 In the more rural areas they even established separate communities according to their church denomination (Frizzell 1992).

 2. Three tax rebellions